You say you'll change the constitution

 Street battles, as in Fallujah, were fought to isolate cities from the insurgents (both domestic and foreign).
 In our current fight against ISIS, the same winning (ahem) formula applies: fight for the cities and when the vermin have been eradicated, everything will be just fine.

-Immigration has become a point of contention in the United States, and the United States insurgents wish to keep criminal illegals inside the borders, rather than outside.
+Immigration has become a point of contention in the United States, and the United States' insurgents wish to keep criminal illegals inside the borders, rather than outside.
 It is a perverse inversion of the military fight abroad.

 Mayors do not have the authority to override Constitutional imperatives.
 However, it is obvious they are not above sucking up to their constituents, forward-looking as they are to their next election and their meal plate.

 Social workers may inhabit the "Every sperm is sacred" zone, fighting for the "rights" of illegals to remain in place.
-But why are the rest of us so hot to keep in people who are double criminals (i.e., illegals + run of the mill criminals)?
+But why are the rest of us so hot to keep in people who are double criminals (i.e., illegals + run-of-the-mill criminals)?

 Our country has problems enough ministering to our own citizens and blighted cities.
-What purpose can the whine du jour of the Democrats have other than being a convenient distraction from the problems of the indigenous?
+What purpose can the whine du jour of the Democrats have other than being a convenient distraction from the problems of our indigenous?